rcarrata/rcarrata.github.io/_posts/2020-03-26-dns-deep-dive-in-openshift.md

 CoreDNS search -> CoreDNS Forwards towards AWS DNS 10.0.0.2 -> AWS DNS tries to solve and forwards the query until the dns.prisacom.com returns and solves the IP.

 So that's it!
-In the following blog post, we will use the DNS Operator to DNS Forwaring to Custom DNS, to try to solve custom domains.
+In the [DNS Forwarding blog post](https://rcarrata.com/openshift/dns-forwarding-openshift/), we will use the DNS Operator to configure the DNS Forwarding to a specific private DNS, to try to solve custom domains.

 Stay tuned and happy Openshifting!